wpm-mh/Lenovo-K6-NOTE-LInTools/README.md

 # INSTALL TWRP

-To install TWRP, please, unzip archive "recovery.zip" and to script folder
+To install TWRP, please, unzip "recovery.zip" archive and move to same folder as script

-# PLEASE, DON'T EDIT OR SHERE THE SCRIPT WITHOUT MY PERMISSION
+# PLEASE, DON'T EDIT OR SHARE THE SCRIPT WITHOUT MY PERMISSION
 # WPMASTER 2017 (C) ALL RIGHTS RESEVED